IndigoBeetle/KwyllDocs/docs/logic/nodes/spawn_object.md

 Y
 : A constant integer value for the Y coordinate, used when the __Y__ port is not connected.

+Plane
+: A constant integer value for the plane, used when the __Plane__ port is not connected

 *Object Definition*
 : A dropdown will provide a list of possible object types to choose from to spawn.